 To choose the right marketplace and set up your sales strategy, start with a thorough market analysis.
 Consider your target audience, competitors, and these key questions:

-4. What support program’s or bonuses do the marketplaces offer?
+- What support programs or bonuses do the marketplaces offer?

 Contact the marketplaces to gather precise information and submit your application once you’ve made your decision.
 Once approved, you can: